Teradata/stacki-wiki/wiki/Reference/cli/pack/pack-cart.md

 * `[cart]`

-   The name of the cart to be created.
+   The name of the cart to be compressed.

 ### Parameters